univention/guardian/README.md

 ### Guardian Management UI

-This is a frontend app that is paired with the Guardian Management UI.
+This app contains the frontend of the Guardian.
-Currently this is not dockerized or in the app center.
-Please see the README in `management-ui`.
+Currently, this is not yet in the app center.

+Please see the README in `management-ui` for more information.

 ## Development